phpgears/dto/README.md

 `Gears\DTO\AbstractScalarDTO` ensures all payload is either a scalar value (null, string, int, float or bool) or an array of scalar values.
 It is the perfect match to create Domain Events, or CQRS commands/queries

 Finally `Gears\DTO\AbstractDTOCollection` is a special type of DTO that only accepts a list of elements, being this elements implementations of DTO interface itself.
 This object is meant to be used as a return value when several DTOs should be returned, for example from a DDBB request

+You can take advantage of magic method __call on DTO objects to access properties.
+If you plan to use this feature it's best to annotate this magic accessors at class level with `@method` phpDoc tag, this will help you're IDE autocompletion

 ## Contributing